Rosenblath Family Stories: Hitting Bottom in Shreveport

 Bottoms Home with Lots of Rooms

 Michael Rosenblath was a plumber in the city for many years.
-As he acquired property he became a serial landlord, renting out properties to tenants.
-He rented out the St. Paul’s Bottoms house on Douglas and Hunter Street to supplement the family income.
-Dolly Rosenblath collected rent every Sunday from the tenants who could afford the rent $3.00 per week they charged.
+As he acquired one property and then another, he became a serial landlord, renting out the vacated properties to tenants.
+He rented out the St. Paul’s Bottoms houses on Douglas and Hunter Streets to supplement the family income.
+Dolly Rosenblath collected rent every Sunday from the tenants who could afford the rent ($3.00 per week) they charged.
 There were no restrictions on subletting the houses.

 Barbara Dolly Rosenblath

 Starting in 1914, Rosenblath rented the Hunter Street house to a woman named Marguerite Sanders.
 Ms. Sanders signed a long-term lease and, in turn, rented the former children’s rooms by the hour to her Madams and their male clients.

 Sanders developed a thriving business with male clientele slinking onto the front porch at all hours of the night and during the day.
 Their entry to the front door was hidden by a large evergreen bush.
 In short order the Hunter Street house was a location of elevated interest from the men of all races who lived in the area.
 Ms. Sanders had a thriving enterprise and 1100 Hunter became a well-known brothel in the Bottoms.
 The pinnacle of local interest was in 1917, just at the outbreak of World War I, which exploded into a global conflict.